Pozole Verde - Green Chicken Pozole

 Follow these tips to make sure that this soup turns out spicy and flavorful every single time!

-• Saute the garlic, onion, and peppers until they are fragrant - this takes about 5 minutes.
+• Sauté the veggies: Sauté the garlic, onion, and peppers until they are fragrant - this takes about 5 minutes.
 Don't speed this up!
 It will enhance how the soup tastes if you give it plenty of time.

-• Use an immersion blender to create a smooth broth.
+• Smooth broth: Use an immersion blender to create a smooth broth.
 If you don't have an immersion blender, add small amounts of the soup to a stand-alone blender.

-• Speed up the chicken-shredding process with an electric mixer.
+• Electric mixer: Speed up the chicken shredding process with an electric mixer.
 Place all the chicken in a large mixing bowl and use an electric mixer.
 It will quickly shred the chicken in just a minute or two.

 There are a few ways to make this taste mild.
-First, make sure you removed the jalapeno and poblano pepper seeds as the seeds are where most of the heat is located.
+First, make sure you remove the jalapeno and poblano pepper seeds, as the seeds are where most of the heat is located.

 Yes, this is a really easy soup to make in the slow cooker.
 Add all of the ingredients in the crockpot and let the appliance do all the work for you!
 Cook the chicken verde soup on low for 6-8 hours or for 4-6 hours on high.
 It really is that easy!